 \subsection{Heterogeneous Multi-Robot System (MRS)}

-A heterogeneous multi-agent system refers to a setup wherein the agents have different physical properties and functional properties.
-An example of a system with physically diverse agents is the one with both UGVs and UAVs.
-A functionally diverse heterogeneous system could be a system of robots where some are reconnaissance, some are combat, and some are rescue agents.
-Darintsev et al. define high-level policies to implement a control system for a system of functionally diverse agents \cite{darintsev2019methods}.
-However, a centralized agent coordinator is needed.
-Ponda et. al design a consensus-based distributed auction algorithm to perform task allocation in heterogeneous settings \cite{ponda2010decentralized}.
-Their approach handles time constraints, fuel costs and physical properties of the agents.
-Similarly, Sariel-Talay et al. propose a generic distributed framework \textit{DEMiR-CF} for efficient task allocation in multi-agent environments \cite{sariel2011generic}.
-Pujol et al. present a Tractable Higher Order Potential (THOP) based model for heterogeneous agent collaboration in urban rescue operations \cite{pujol2015efficient}.
+A heterogeneous multi-robot system refers to a setup wherein the robots have different physical properties and functional properties.
+An example of a system with physically diverse robots is the one with both UGVs and UAVs.
+A functionally diverse heterogeneous system could be a system of robots where some are reconnaissance, some are combat, and some are rescue robots.
+Darintsev et al. define high-level policies to implement a control system for a system of functionally diverse robots \cite{darintsev2019methods}.
+However, a centralized coordinator is needed.
+Ponda et al. design a consensus-based distributed auction algorithm to perform task allocation in heterogeneous settings \cite{ponda2010decentralized}.
+Their approach handles time constraints, fuel costs, and robots' physical properties.
+Similarly, Sariel-Talay et al. propose a generic distributed framework \textit{DEMiR-CF} for efficient task allocation in multi-robot environments \cite{sariel2011generic}.
+Pujol et al. present a Tractable Higher Order Potential (THOP) based model for heterogeneous robot collaboration in urban rescue operations \cite{pujol2015efficient}.